erdoganbulut/vite-microfrontend-sample/README.md

 # React in Vue - Module Federation Demo

-This example demos consumption of federated modules from a vite bundle. `layout` app (vue based) depends on a component exposed by `header` app (react based).
+This example demos consumption of federated modules from a vite bundle. `layout` app (vue based) depends on a component exposed by `header` app (typescript react based).
 It is a simple proof of concept using `ReactDOMServer.renderToString` to inject data a html string into a vue template.

 ## Running Demo